heyitsmdr/armeria-original/README.md

 For local development, we use [Vagrant](http://www.vagrantup.com).
 This allows us to replicate the same testing environment on every computer.

+### Setting Up Repo

+The first thing you want to do is fork the `armeria-live` repo, and then clone it locally on your computer.

+You then want to set up the `upstream` to pull changes down from `armeria-live`.
+To do this, run the following command:

+    git remote add upstream git@bitbucket.org:ethryx/armeria-live.git

+This will give you two remotes: `origin` and `upstream`.
+Origin is your own repository and upstream is the live version of the game.

+### Pulling Down Updates From Live (Upstream)

+Before you start adding features (and each time you sit down to work on the game), you will want to pull down anything new added to the live version of the game.
+To do so, run the command:

+    git pull upstream master

 ### Working

 Once Vagrant is installed and the repo is cloned, run the following commands: